frap129/layman/README.md

 ## Layout Managers

-The layout manager controlling a workspace can be dynamically changed using the command `nop layout <LAYOUT>`.
+The layout manager controlling a workspace can be dynamically changed using the command `nop swlm layout <LAYOUT>`.
 In order to handle window movement in layouts that don't use standard sway up/down/left/right, a WLM can override these commands with better defaults, and swlm will fall back the regular command for WLMs that don't.
 To use the WLM provided movement commands, replace your `move <direction>` bindsyms with